pablozunigac/pablozunigac/README.md

 ---

 ### About Me
-Designing the underlying structures that make complex work coherent, navigable, and executable.
+Techon-agnostic engineer designing the underlying structures that make complex work coherent, navigable, and executable.
 I build governance frameworks, information architectures, and operational systems that reduce coordination friction, improve decision quality, and preserve systemic integrity under conditions of scale, complexity, and ambiguity.

 ---